USING IRONBARCODE

 End Sub

-The Process of Creating a barcode remains the same.
-We have just an additional line of code to resize the image before saving.
-The second line of code resizes the barcode.
-We adjust its dimensions to be 400 pixels wide and 100 pixels tall.
-This step ensures that the barcode fits well within the desired space when displayed or printed.
+The process of creating a barcode remains the same.
+We just added a line to resize the image before saving.
+This adjusts its dimensions to be 400 pixels wide and 100 pixels tall, ensuring that it fits well within the desired space when displayed or printed.

 Output